What is LTL Shipping (Less-Than-Truckload) and How Did it Come About?

 What is LTL Shipping?

-LTL shipping is an acronym for Less Than Truckload shipping.
+LTL is initialization, using the first letter in the three word phrase Less Than Truckload.
 This means a shipment that does not require a full 48- or 53-foot trailer.
 There are many carriers that specialize or offer this service and, like full truckload carriers, the LTL carriers themselves specialize in different services such as lift gate and residential pickups and deliveries, guaranteed services, freeze protection, transit, and bottom line costs to name a few.

 Products are moved from point to point by a number of different modes of transport; air, rail, water and truck.
 In the US, the movement of goods by truck offers shippers infinite flexibility due at a relatively low cost.
 Truck transportation can move large items faster than rail as the shipment is not dependent on the railroads timetable.
 The general freight carriers in the US offer two types of service, Full Truckload (FTL) service or Less-Than-Truckload (LTL).
 While the FTL carrier moves full containers or trucks of one product from one customer, the LTL carrier moves goods from many different customers on one truck.
 The LTL carrier offers customers a more cost-effective method of shipping goods than the FTL operator.